 Randall likes to say "I'm just a DAD"!
-His children, Hannah and Ryan, have been his consistent focus since June 30, 2012, when their mother took the children to Port Coquitlam, BC on the pretense of a family visit and did not return with them.
+His children have been his consistent focus since June 30, 2012, when their mother took the children to Port Coquitlam, BC on the pretense of a family visit and did not return with them.

 Randall is a founding member, board vice president and chief parent advocate for iStand Parent Network Inc. He also advances the Network's sustainability and communications initiatives.
 His original music composition, Shine the Light, is an anthem of the IPCA movement.
 He lives in Sunbury, Pa.

 Barbie successfully returned her son from wrongful retention in Malta in 2016.
 She serves as secretary and parent advocate and is developing a resource library of case law to support parents' legal efforts and the Network's legal reform initiative.
 Barbie lives in Georgia with her family.